solacol/offsec-tex-exam-templates/README.md

 - Use the `img` folder for screenshots etc. (just a recommendation)
 - Put your exam notes aka report in the corresponding file for your exam, e.g. `OSWE` can be found here: `exam/oswe/oswe.tex`
+- Comment stuff like list of tables or bibliography in `ABCD-OS-XXXXX-Exam-Report.tex` if not needed
 - Compile and be happy
 - **Do not forget:**
     - Change file name `ABCD-OS-XXXXX-Exam-Report.tex` (`ABCD` and `XXXXX`) to fit your exam and OSID, e.g. for `OSCP` change it to `OSCP-OS-12345-Exam-Report.tex` (make sure it fits the exam requirements)